sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/SDK/Extending_Studio/Adding_new_Troubleshooting_Options.md

 PLUGIN\_ID + "/perf" + name\_of\_scope

-We use the term "scope" a bit loosely here, as the scopes don't quite match the form of other scopes across Studio.
-However, to maintain compatibility with existing Eclipse infrastructure, we use the same form as they suggest
+{{% alert title="💡 Hint" color="info" %}}We use the term "scope" a bit loosely here, as the scopes don't quite match the form of other scopes across Studio.
+However, to maintain compatibility with existing Eclipse infrastructure, we use the same form as they suggest{{% /alert %}}

 ### To create a scope: